What I Learned From Investing in Real Estate Crowdfunding Platforms

 Real estate crowdfunding is an exciting space and sounded like a good place to start real estate investing and creating streams of passive income.

-My goal is to create enough passive income through investments and consulting to replace my current income as a dental specialist.
+My goal is to create enough passive income through investments to replace my current income as a dental specialist.

 One of the downsides to investing with these companies is that many require investors to be an accredited investor.